donlipdx-engr/HON-401----Spring-2025/README.md

 4. A Primer on Convolutional Neural Networks (CNN's)
 5. Python Implementation of 3-Layer Neural Network for Multi-Class Classification (Fisher's Iris Dataset)

-The full write-up of the project is available on the main branch of this repo.
+This research project culminated in a final presentation, the slides for which are attached in the main branch of this repo.
 The abstract follows.

 ## Abstract